I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONA chemical peel refers to a controlled removal of varying layers of the epidermis and superficial dermis with the use of a "wounding" agent, such as phenol or trichloroacetic acid (TCA).
-The most common indication for chemical peeling is as a treatment of the photoaged skin, i.e., correcting pigmentation adnormalities, solar elastosis, and wrinkles.
-However, chemical peeling has also been used as a treatment for multiple actinic keratoses when treatment of individual lesions is not feasible, and for various stages of acne.
+DESCRIPTIONA chemical peel refers to a controlled removal of varying layers of the skin with use of a chemical agent.
+The most common indication for chemical peeling is as a treatment of photoaged skin, i.e., correcting pigmentation abnormalities, solar elastosis, and wrinkles.
+However, chemical peeling has also been used as a treatment for other conditions, including actinic keratoses, active acne, and acne scarring.

 Related medical policy -